-Lakeland offers an escorted short term Resort Management study / internship program each summer at its sister school in Ansan, Korea.
-Students participating in this program complete a Resort Management course conducted at Ansan College, taught by the accompanying Lakeland College faculty member.
-Students then participate in a credit-bearing internship at a five-star international quality hotel.
-Students' expenses are minimized by paid stipends when possible.
-An additional component of the internship is the required participation as English language conversation partners with Ansan College students.
+Lakeland offers an escorted short term program each summer at its sister school in Ansan, Korea.
+Students participating in this program complete a course conducted at Ansan College, taught by the accompanying Lakeland College faculty member.
+An additional component of the program is the required participation as English language conversation partners with Ansan College students.
 No prior Korean language proficiency is required.